 Fourth - Eighth Grade Art Teacher, Student Information Systems Administrator

 Renee’ Edmonston joined LCDS in 2008.
 She wears many hats, from visual arts teacher to business system analyst to graphic designer.
 Renee’ earned a Bachelors of Fine Arts in Visual Communications and an Associates in Business.
 Renee’s approach in the art room is primarily choice based.
 She regards each of her students as skillful artists and as such, puts their own ideas and interests at the forefront of their creativity.
 Her favorite artist is Picasso simply because his form of expression was like no other.
 In 2013, Renee’s hand-painted cookies won First Place in the Great American Cake Show.
-For her winning submission, she recreated Vince Lombardi’s office for the Green Bay Packers Hall of Fame.
+For her winning submission, she recreated characters from Nightmare Before Christmas.
 Renee’s technology background stems from her early career as a Director of the Group Insurance Benefits Division for Meltzer Group, and an HR Business System Analyst for Universal Studios.
 In her free time, Renee’ enjoys spending time with her husband and two children, working on her miniatures, baking, golfing and quiet time at the beach.

 Cathy Fernandez has been with LCDS since 2003, when she started as the middle school boys’ soccer coach.
 She graduated from UCLA with a degree in Communication Studies.
 While in college, her love of sports had her playing on intramural teams, for the women’s JV basketball team and attending John Wooden practices.
 Throughout high school, Cathy also played softball, ran track, played volleyball and loved Powder Puff Football.
 She began her coaching career 27 years ago while coaching her children in soccer.
 At the youth, middle school and high school level, she has coached basketball, t-ball, soccer, lacrosse, cross country and roller hockey.
 She previously taught prekindergarten PE, and just saw her last class for that age level graduate.
 Cathy currently teaches fourth and fifth grade PE, coaches middle school soccer, basketball, cross country and girls' lacrosse and serves as the director for PE and athletics.
 In her free time, she loves to cook, play golf, be a mom and watch the NBA.